-The ASI diSPIM (Selective Illumination Microscope) allows for dual views of fluorescently labeled samples mounted on a chambered coverglass (in liquid) and placed on an inverted microscope.
+The ASI di-SPIM (dual-view Selective Plane Illumination Microscope) allows for rapid and gentle imaging of fluorescently labeled samples mounted on a chambered coverglass (in liquid) and placed on an inverted microscope XY stage.

-The diSPIM is capable of rapid volumetric imaging: up to 10 volumes per second, and (computationally-generated) isotropic resolution (<400nm with 40x 0.8NA objective).
+The di-SPIM is capable of rapid volumetric imaging: up to 10 volumes per second, and (computationally-generated) isotropic resolution (<400nm with 40x 0.8NA objective, others available).

 A chamber with temperature and humidity control is available for live mammalian samples.